 - issuing advice on the Course and Examination Regulations (CER) of the study programme;

 - annually evaluating the method of implementing the CER; and

-- issuing advice, on request or on its own initiative, to the Programme Board and the Faculty Board about all matters relating to the teaching in the study programme.
+- issuing advice, on request or on its own initiative, to the Programme Board and the Faculty Board about all matters relating to the teaching in a study programme.

 Did you particularly enjoy a lecture?
 Was a specific course not delivered well?
-Are the timetables not placed on the internet in time?
+Are the timetables not uploaded on the website in time?
 These are all issues you can report to the Department Teaching Committee (PC) of your study programme.
-Or if you would prefer to share your own thoughts on how teaching quality can be assured, you can send an email to your study programme’s PC.
+Or, if you would prefer to share your own thoughts on how teaching quality can be assured, you can send an email to your study programme’s PC.